Am Fam Physician. 2014 May 1;89(9):715-716.

 More than 99% of all U.S. women 15 to 44 years of age who are or have been sexually active have used some form of contraception.
 Of those who use contraception, nearly one-fourth have tried depot medroxyprogesterone acetate (DMPA; Depo-Provera).
 The most common reason given for discontinuation of DMPA was weight gain.1 This Cochrane review examined 16 studies on various forms of progestin-only contraceptives and their association with weight gain.
 The data from these studies were too varied to be combined for meta-analysis.
 Most of the studies examined DMPA, but others looked at progestin-only implants, oral contraceptives, and intrauterine devices (IUDs).
 Only one study examined weight change in women taking different types of oral progestin-only contraceptives.
 The mean weight change in each group was small.

 Ten studies examined weight gain in women using DMPA.
+Three

 Author disclosure: No relevant financial affiliations.